Chavo Guerrero Jr.: ECW Champion and La Familia (2007–2009)

-Guerrero remained inactive until the December 18, 2007 episode of ECW, where he appeared after the main event between WWE United States Champion Montel Vontavious Porter and ECW Champion CM Punk and attacked the vulnerable Punk, sending a message that he wanted a title shot.
-Guerrero challenged Punk to several matches until he finally won the third after interference from World Heavyweight Champion Edge to earn a championship match.
-On January 22 episode of ECW, Guerrero defeated Punk in a No Disqualification match to win the ECW title following interference from Edge.
+Guerrero remained inactive until the December 18 episode of ECW, where he appeared after the main event between WWE United States Champion Montel Vontavious Porter and ECW Champion CM Punk and attacked the vulnerable Punk, sending a message that he wanted a title shot.
+Guerrero challenged Punk to several matches until he finally won the third on the January 15, 2008 episode of ECW after interference from World Heavyweight Champion Edge to earn a championship match.
+On the January 22 episode of ECW, Guerrero defeated Punk in a No Disqualification match to win the ECW Championship following interference from Edge.
 In the process he proclaimed Edge and company as his "familia".
-He then successfully defended his title against Punk at No Way Out and on March 4 episode of ECW.
+He then successfully defended his title against Punk at No Way Out on February 17 and on March 4 episode of ECW.

-At WrestleMania XXIV, Guerrero lost the ECW Championship to Kane in a record eleven seconds.
+At WrestleMania XXIV on March 30, Guerrero lost the ECW Championship to Kane in a record eleven seconds.
 Shortly afterward, Bam Neely debuted to act as his bodyguard.
-Guerrero lost a rematch against Kane at Backlash and also failed to become the number one contender at One Night Stand.
+Guerrero lost a rematch against Kane at Backlash on April 27 and also failed to become the number one contender at One Night Stand on June 1.
 After Edge turned on La Familia, Guerrero returned to singles and tag team action with Neely.
-He also failed to regain the ECW Championship at Unforgiven in a Championship Scramble match, and later against champion Matt Hardy.
+He also failed to regain the ECW Championship at Unforgiven on September 7 in a Championship Scramble match, and later against champion Matt Hardy.

 Guerrero was drafted to the Raw brand as part of the 2009 Supplemental Draft.
 He then became involved in the feud between Vickie Guerrero and Santino Marella.
-At Extreme Rules, Guerrero and Vickie were defeated by Marella in a Hog Pen match.
+At Extreme Rules on June 7, 2009, Guerrero and Vickie were defeated by Marella in a Hog Pen match.
 Upon Vickie's departure from WWE, Guerrero continued to feud with Marella and defeated him on the June 18 episode of WWE Superstars.
 Guerrero next feuded with Hornswoggle, where the two faced off in various types of matches (in which a handicap of some sort was imposed on Guerrero by the various celebrity guests left in charge of Raw every week) with Hornswoggle gaining the wins.
-Guerrero finally picked up a win when he teamed with Chris Masters to defeat Hornswoggle and Santino Marella in a tag team match on the September 28, 2009 episode of Raw.
+Guerrero finally picked up a win when he teamed with Chris Masters to defeat Hornswoggle and Santino Marella in a tag team match on the September 28 episode of Raw.